-"Michael, I wrote dot, dot, dot and you're giving me dot, dot."In Script Speak, a beat is an instruction in the script to leave a short pause, approximately the length of a breath, or possibly a slow single blink, after a line or gag.
+"Michael, I wrote dot, dot, dot and you're giving me dot, dot."In Script Speak, a beat is an instruction in the script to leave a short pause, approximately the length of a breath, or possibly a slow single blink, before or after a line or gag.
 Used either to indicate 'thinking time' or to let it sink in to increase the impact of the subsequent reaction.
 For the actor, it indicates a change in thought process.
 Occasionally it will come just before the punch line, as a "here it comes" signal to the audience.
 Extremely common in comedy movie trailers, often combined with a Record Needle Scratch.
 Sometimes divided into "half-beats" or "extended beats", implying shorter or longer pauses.
 The Beat Panel is the equivalent in sequential art.
 Contrast with Rapid-Fire Comedy.
-Modern actors and directors consider scenes to be divided up into "beats".
-The stage direction "beat" marks the end of a beat.
+Modern actors and directors consider scenes to be divided up into "Narrative Beats".
+The stage direction "beat" often marks the end of a narrative beat.
 Since a lot of good acting lies in finding a good rhythm, the musical choice of words fits very well to the desired result.
 Legend says that famous acting guru Stanislavski introduced the term when touring the United States.
 He would tell those who came to his lectures on acting to divide the scenes into "beats".
 The American actors hearing his lectures didn't realize he was trying to say "bits" with his Russian accent, and have been looking for "beats" in scripts ever since.

 — Harold Pinter, to actor Michael Hordern during rehearsals

 - In Lucky Star, Konata brings up the issue of her dad's attraction to small girls.

 Konata: Okay, you know how you're so clingy?
 Would you still be like that if I were a boy?

 Soujirou: ...Of course!